AccelQuasarDragon/pyinstallerpaths/README.md

 		change in pyinstaller: move pyinstaller to different directory show pyinstaller specfile failing on different cwd cwd DEPENDS on your terminal!
-		So on windows cwd is your exe
+		So on windows cwd is your exe on pyinstaller
 		On mac, it's the user folder
 		How MEIPASS relates to spec file, https://kivyschool.com/PyInstaller%20Instructions/#step-4b-add-your-kv-file-resources-hooks-and-hiddenimports
 #1.a: when making exe with pyinstaller, using specfile is DEPENDENT ON YOUR OS.GETCWD